 An Ottawa contested divorce lawyer could stand by you and argue your position throughout the proceedings.
-The assistance of a capable legal professional such as Paul Riley could ensure you receive a fair settlement and meet your goals for dissolving your marriage.
+The assistance of a capable legal professional at our firm could ensure you receive a fair settlement and meet your goals for dissolving your marriage.

 When a spouse (applicant) files for divorce, they must file the Divorce Application, Form 8A, with the court and serve the papers on the other spouse (respondent).
 In Form 8A, the applicant must describe the reason for seeking the divorce and the proposals for property equalization, spousal support, parenting time, and decision-making responsibility.

 If the respondent does not answer, the court grants the divorce on the terms outlined in the applicant’s Form 8A.
 However, if the respondent files a Form 10 Answer within 30 days, the parties have a contested divorce.
 A seasoned contested divorce lawyer in Ottawa could help either party complete an initial Application or Answer and ensure appropriate service on the other party.

 The applicant must allege the breakdown of the marriage due to one of three grounds: adultery, cruelty or abuse, or separation for at least one year.
 Adultery and separation typically have no impact on child time-sharing and parental responsibility.
 However, cruelty or abuse could be a significant factor in these decisions.
 One party might contest a divorce to influence decisions related to the children by alleging cruelty or abuse at the other party’s hands.

 When the respondent files an Answer, making the divorce contested, the lawyers for each party get in touch to establish the issues in dispute and determine a timeline for financial disclosure.
 According to Family Law Rule 13, each party must completely disclose to the other.